CrewAI Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 name: str = "fastcrw_search"

 description: str = "Search the live web via fastCRW.
-Returns ranked results."
+Returns ranked results with URLs.
+Use when you need to find sources."

 args_schema: Type[BaseModel] = FastCRWSearchInput